mcarvin8/ava-sf-devops/README.md

    - **Rollback**: Roll back previous deployments via a web-based pipeline.
    - **ProdBackfill**: Used to refresh long-running branches with changes from `main` when merging into other long-running branches.

+These jobs require a GitLab project access token to perform git operations.
+The token should have a "Maintainer" role with "api" and "write_repository" scope enabled.

+These CI/CD variables should be configured in the repo with the token attributes:

+- `BOT_NAME` should be the name of the project access token user
+- `BOT_USER_NAME` should be the user name of the project access token user
+- `PROJECT_TOKEN`  should contain the project access token value

 ### 2. Test Stage
 This stage ensures that metadata changes are properly validated and tested.
    - **Validation**: When a merge request (MR) is opened, it will validate the metadata changes in the target org.